 Boar's Head Dinner

 At this formal, sit-down dinner you'll be served by faculty and administrators.
 You can't beat asking for more coffee from the professor who'll give you your first final a few days later!
-Still, faculty don't they don't hang around too long because we hear it turns into a bit of a faculty roast.
+Still, faculty don't hang around too long because we hear it turns into a bit of a faculty roast.
 Pre-dinner festivities include Christmas music and the traditional walk through the candle-lit dining hall by a student carrying something interesting on a platter.

 This fun (yet chilly) tradition has students jumping into Lake Hastings the week before Spring Break.
 Money frozen in ice cubes is awarded in categories from best costume to largest group jumping.
 It's the craziest and coldest 15 seconds of the year!
 Plus there's plenty of hot chocolate to warm everyone up after.